crate/crate-mesos-framework/README.rst

 ==================

-A cluster can be resized by changing the number of instances using the Framwork API (see above).
+A Crate cluster can be resized by changing the number of instances using the Framwork API (see API Usage above).

 Increasing the number of instances is always possible, unless the number of desired instances is greater than the number of slaves.
 The framework enforces the contraint that there is only